a seed tray full of young pepper seedlings

 Benefits of starting pepper seeds vs. buying seedlings

 There are benefits to starting your peppers from seed instead of buying seedlings.
 When you buy seedlings, you’re limited to what your local hardware stores and nurseries carry.
-Starting from seed gives you access to a broader variety of pepper types.
+Starting from seed gives you access to a broader variety of pepper types since seed sellers tend to have a greater number of types to choose from.

 You also have greater control over the plant’s health.
 Plus, starting from seed is usually more cost-effective if you already have the necessary equipment, such as a heat mat, lights, and seed trays.
 And let’s not forget that starting from seed can be a fun and rewarding experience!